The Quad: Gateways & Resources

-PZ Myers, biologist and critic of creationism, to speak at Bates College
+PZ Myers, biologist and critic of creationism, to speak at Bates

 Called one of "the fiercest, most public critics of the intelligent design movement" by the Minneapolis newspaper City Pages, biology professor and blogger PZ Myers visits Bates College to give a talk titled "The Importance of Blasphemy" at 5 p.m.
 Tuesday, Sept.
 29, in Room G65, Pettengill Hall, 4 Andrews Road (Alumni Walk).